-- 2. Students who take the NCEXTEND1 Alternate Assessment at Grade 11 are included in the participation rate. - 3.
+- a.
+Participation (denominator) - Participation in the ACT performance measure is calculated by taking the number of students in the 11th grade based on the March data collection and comparing it to the number of scored assessments. - 1.
+Students who have an approved opt-out request submitted by the LEA/charter school test coordinator are included in the participation rate. - 2.
+Students who take the NCEXTEND1 Alternate Assessment at Grade 11 are included in the participation rate. - 3.
 Students who meet the eligibility requirements and take the College- and- Career Readiness Alternate Assessment are included in participation. - 4.
-Students who are absent from the administration count against participation. - 5.
+Students who are absent from the administrations count against participation. - 5.
 Students whose assessments are declared misadministrations count against participation. - ii.
 Students excluded from participation include the following: - 1.
-Students who are repeating the 11th grade, who have a previous score on The ACT assessment, and therefore are not eligible to test, do not count against participation and are removed from both the numerator and the denominator. - 2.
+Students who are repeating the 11th grade, who have a previous score on the ACT assessment, and therefore are not eligible to test, do not count against participation and are removed from both the numerator and the denominator. - 2.
 Students with an NCDPI-approved medical exception do not count against participation. - b.
-Performance (numerator) - The ACT performance measure is based on the current year's total number of students meeting the UNC minimum composite of 17 divided by the number of students who have a composite score. - Students who have an approved opt-out request submitted by the LEA/charter school Test Coordinator are included in the performance measure as meeting the UNC system's minimum composite of 17. - 2.
+Performance (numerator) - The ACT performance measure is based on the current year's total number of students meeting the UNC minimum composite of 17 divided by the number of students who have a composite score. - Students who have an approved opt-out request submitted by the LEA/charter school test coordinator are included in the performance measure as meeting the UNC system's minimum composite of 17. - 2.
 Students who are identified as LEP in their first year of United States schools are not included in performance. - 3.
 Students taking the NCEXTEND1 Alternate Assessment at Grade 11 or the College- and-Career Readiness Alternate Assessment are not included in performance.